ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 The following best practice is proposed:

-- if you are building a library, put all headers which should be usable by clients and therefore must be installed into and ``include`` folder, while all other files (``.c/.cpp`` and header files which should not be exported) are inside the ``src`` folder.
+- if you are building a library, put all headers which should be usable by clients and therefore must be installed into a subdirectory of the ``include`` folder named like the package, while all other files (``.c/.cpp`` and header files which should not be exported) are inside the ``src`` folder.

 - only cpp files are explicitly referenced in the call to ``add_library`` or ``add_executable``